elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-16-cs2107-lecture-8-network-security.md

 	- Maps domain name to IP address
     - Hierarchical decentralised naming system
     - Attacker can target the association of domain name with IP address
-- ARP (ADdress resolution protocol)
+- ARP (Address resolution protocol)
 	- Associates or Maps ip address (Logical) with Mac address (physical)
     - Use broadvase mechanism in local
     - Attacker on local can target the association